 Business Perks of Using Biometric Identification Systems

 The utilization of biometric identification systems gave organizations the capacity to repeatedly recognize people accurately.
 With this technology in place, business owners were able to customize automated actions based on their system’s recognition.
-Furthermore, biometrics technology enabled its users to cut overall cost while reducing the chances of fraud, circumvention, and error.
+Furthermore, biometrics technology has enabled its users to cut overall costs while reducing the chances of fraud, circumvention, and error.
 That said, it is undeniable that this technology helped organizations improve their scalability and physical safety.

 Coping with the Biometric System’s Probabilistic Nature

 Alongside the benefits that business owners reaped from biometric systems, is the prevailing need to cope with its probabilistic nature.
-This aspect of the biometric systems is often left out from popular discussions of modern technology.
+This aspect of biometric systems is often left out from popular discussions of modern technology.

 When you take a closer look at the biometric systems today, you will see that the match probabilities are only one part of the factors necessary to predict the true performance of these systems.
 By acknowledging this, you will be able to understand how to effectively use biometrics in your building.
 Furthermore, it’s also important that you don’t focus solely on the error rates found in your system.
 You need to keep in mind that these error rates only provide the conditional probability of the recognition or non-recognition of a specific biometric trait.